Judas Betrayal: A Bible Lesson

 For those who are only vaguely familiar with the story, Judas was the treasurer amongst the disciples; therefore, the disciples and Jesus himself must have trusted him at one point to allow Judas to be responsible for the money.
 Before Judas did the ultimate betrayal, he first betrayed his friends by stealing from the money he was responsible for.
 In the grand scheme of things, this was a minute sin.
 His greatest sin came later when he betrayed Jesus!

 Judas and Jesus: Pure Intentions?

 The thing is, Judas did not become one of the disciples in order to betray Jesus.
-He most likely followed Jesus, because he saw that He was special, someone who was worth following.
+He most likely followed Jesus, because he saw that He was unique, someone who was worth following.
 He stayed with Jesus throughout this entire time.
 Unlike the other disciples, Judas never had a true conversion of spirit.
-He did not realize who this great man doing amazing miracles truly was.
+He did not realize who this great man doing amazing miracles indeed was.
 If he had realized, he would not have betrayed his friend that way.

 Kiss of Judas